Corruption in Uganda: Idi Amin Regime

 Uganda under Idi Amin was a very repressive state.
 His military was very aggressive and would kill people if they felt like they opposed the regime in some way, which led to about 100,000 people being killed during his seven years in power.
-During Amin's rule he took over most businesses that were run by a different race and were given to his cronies.
+During Amin's rule, he took over most businesses that were run by a different race and were given to his cronies.
 Many businesses began to shut down because of the lack of experience and knowledge the cronies had at running those businesses.
 All areas of society were being mismanaged and indisciplined.
-Soon, Uganda under the Amin regime became known for its culture of survival, which made corruption a central aspect to society.
+Soon, Uganda under the Amin regime became known for its culture of survival, which made corruption a central aspect of society.
 Many people left the formal economy and switched to informal institutions where there was no government regulation.

 National Resistance Movement (NRM)

 When the National Resistance Movement gained power in Uganda, its leader Yoweri Museveni was faced with the task of reforming the government.
-He also had to persuade people to rejoin in the formal economy because the black market and other forms of informal institutions were widespread during the Amin regime.
+He also had to persuade people to rejoin the formal economy because the black market and other forms of informal institutions were widespread during the Amin regime.
 Museveni said that he felt like he adopted the evils of corruption.
 He had implemented laws and a ten-point program to help put an end to corruption in Uganda.
 Even though Museveni tried to reform the government, it had little impact on actually stopping corruption.

+Office of the Prime Minister

+A leaked confidential document has exposed hidden scandals within Uganda's Office of the Prime Minister (OPM).
+Charles Odongtho, the OPM's public relations expert, inadvertently revealed several crises in his contract renewal request.
+The revelations include: